mosn/layotto/docs/en/start/actuator/start.md

 ### Simulate a configuration error scenario

-If a configuration error causes LayOtto unavailable after startup, it can be discovered in time through the health check function.
+If a configuration error causes Layotto unavailable after startup, it can be discovered in time through the health check function.

-We can simulate a configuration error scenario by starting LayOtto with an incorrect configuration file:
+We can simulate a configuration error scenario by starting Layotto with an incorrect configuration file:

 ```shell
 ./layotto start -c ../../configs/wrong/config_apollo_health.json